NRLParticipation/NRL-Cookbook/docs/administrators/client-communications.md

 <OUTPUT>
 Provide a personalised communication that includes:
 1. **Warm, personalised greeting** using the recipient's preferred name.
-2. **Specific references** to their situation, role, or last interaction with the club.
+2. **Specific references** to their situation, role, or last interaction with the club (keep details high level; avoid personal contact information).
 3. **Clear next steps or action items** (if applicable).
 4. **Relevant resource information** tailored to their needs (e.g., training times, event details, sponsor benefits).
 5. **Standard closing** with appropriate club contact information.